Imaginary gauge potentials in a non-Hermitian spin-orbit coupled quantum gas

 In our system, repulsive interactions have the apparently contradictory effects of enhancing self-acceleration while simultaneously suppressing the NHSE; this naturally raises questions about the impact of these mean-field interactions on spectral topology and the non-Hermitian bulk-boundary correspondence.
 While our results focused on CoM variables, the underlying GPE simulations show that this is accompanied by the formation of rapidly oscillatory shock-waves, with wavelength below our imaging resolution.
 These patterns are reminiscent of those predicted in the context of non-Hermitian analog gravity simulations~\cite{Farrell2023}.

+The original Hatano and Nelson initially considered an interplay between Hermitian disorder and an imaginary gauge potential~\cite{hatano1996localization}; this configuration can easily be realised in cold-atom experiments.
+Moreover, by patterning the loss beam disorder can be added to the imaginary gauge potential~\cite{huang2020anderson,tzortzakakis2020non}.
 Moving beyond simple single-particle or mean-field descriptions introduces core conceptual questions, because loss and gain reflect transitions between Fock spaces of total atom number, rather than simply modifying the wavefunction normalization.
 In this context, defining non-Hermitian many-body topological invariants is a key challenge~\cite{kawabata2022many,zhang2020skin}.
 Despite these challenges, new strongly correlated physics is predicted in non-Hermitian quantum systems.
 For instance, asymmetric fermionization dynamics have been theorized in the Tonks-Girardeau regime of the 1D Bose gas~\cite{mao2023non}.
 In lattice systems, combining nonreciprocal hopping with Hubbard interactions may stabilize novel phases, such as non-Hermitian Mott insulators and many-body localized states~\cite{kawabata2022many,zheng2024exact,hamazaki2019non,zhang2020skin}.

 \onecolumngrid